 At the Law Office of Gerald D. Brody & Associates, we’ve helped countless injured employees appeal their workers’ compensation claim denials.
 Whether you didn’t file your claim on time, your injury wasn’t considered severe enough, or your employer is disputing that the accident was work-related, we’ve seen it all.

 Many employers actively look for reasons to deny an injured worker’s claim.
 After all, when a company accepts liability for a work-related accident, its insurance premium goes up.
 If your employer disputes your claim, you will need to gather evidence to support your case.
 Witness accounts that the injury actually happened at work and a statement from your doctor attributing your condition to your job are good places to start.

-How do I appeal my workers’ compensation claim denial?
+How do I appeal my workers’ compensation claim denial in San Diego?

 The first step in appealing your claim denial is filing an “Application for Adjustment of Claim.”
 You may file the application on your own or under the guidance of an attorney.
 Next, you will need to request a hearing before your local Workers’ Comp Appeals Board judge.
 But, before you can do this, you or your lawyer will need to file a form called a “Declaration of Readiness to Proceed.”

 Once you submit the Declaration of Readiness to Proceed form, you may receive a notice of hearing for a pre-trial conference.
 At the conference, the judge will attempt to resolve the issue of whether your workers’ compensation claim should be accepted or denied.
 If the case is left unsettled, the judge will then schedule a date for trial.